kubukoz/talks/typelevel-alchemist/slides/README.md

     - (a, b) => b
     - (Boolean, Boolean, Boolean) => Unit
     - Any => Unit
-    - as soon as we return IO we get pretty much infinite possibilities: IO[Unit] can be pretty much any action
+    - as soon as we return IO we get pretty much infinite possibilities: IO[Unit] can be pretty much any action.
+(Show comparison to impure function returning String - again infinite possibilities)
-- tagless final
+- Tagless Final
   - type lambdas (comparison to value-level function lambdas), kind projector, natural transformations (plus kind projector syntax)
   - with typeclasses: show some simple repository algebra
   - with normal code: show some service algebra using other algebras